Suspect in deaths of Idaho students arrested in Pennsylvania

 A law enforcement official confirmed the arrest to The Associated Press on condition of anonymity because the official could not publicly discuss details of the investigation ahead of a formal announcement expected later Friday.

 The Idaho students — Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin — were stabbed to death at a rental home near campus sometime in the early morning hours of Nov.
-13. The slayings initially mystified law enforcement, with investigators unable to name a suspect or locate a murder weapon for weeks.
+13. Investigators were unable to name a suspect or locate a murder weapon for weeks.

-But the case broke open after law enforcement asked the public for help finding a white sedan seen near the home around the time of the killings.
+But the case broke open after law enforcement asked the public for help finding a white Hyundai Elantra sedan seen near the home around the time of the killings.
 The Moscow Police Department made the request Dec.
 7, and by the next day had to direct tips to a special FBI call center because so many were coming in.
+By mid-December, investigators were working through nearly 12,000 tips and had identified more than 22,000 vehicles matching that make and model.

 Autopsies showed all four were likely asleep when they were attacked.
 Some had defensive wounds and each was stabbed multiple times.
 There was no sign of sexual assault, police said.